Do history students prefer digital or traditional learning resources?

 • Close the accessibility gap by auditing core systems and reading lists against accessibility standards, offering alternative formats by default, and making assistive routes visible at the point of need.

-• Transfer practices that work for students who study flexibly to the wider cohort: extend access windows where feasible, centralise signposting to core platforms, and provide quick-start guides at module launch.
+• Transfer practices that already support flexible study to the wider cohort: extend access windows where feasible, centralise signposting to core platforms, and provide quick-start guides at module launch.

-• Run resource readiness checks before term and before peak deadlines so high-demand items (databases, specialist software, study spaces) meet need; assign an owner to capture and resolve issues visibly to students.
+• Run resource readiness checks before term and before peak deadlines so high-demand items, such as databases, specialist software, and study spaces, meet need; assign an owner to capture and resolve issues visibly to students.

 How Student Voice Analytics helps you

-• Track Learning resources comments and tone over time for history and the wider institution, and drill from school to programme and cohort.
+• Track Learning resources comments and tone over time for history and the wider institution, then drill from school to programme and cohort.

-• Compare like-for-like across subject groupings and demographics to spot where the experience diverges (e.g. disabled, mature, international, part-time).
+• Compare like-for-like across subject groupings and demographics to spot where the experience diverges, for example for disabled, mature, international, or part-time students.

 • Evidence change with consistent, year-on-year topic and sentiment benchmarking.